- Top 100

-In 1970, with prospects for a number of Jones courses in Europe, Trent sent Cabell to Spain to organize a European office.
+In 1970, with prospects for a number of Jones courses in Europe, Robert Trent Jones sent Cabell to Spain to organize a European office.
 Over the next seventeen years, Robinson handled most of the Jones projects done in Britain, Europe, and North Africa.”

 In an interview before the one-off NH Collection Open at La Reserva in 2014, Cabell gave his version of the transition he made from the United States to Europe:

 “I came to Spain in 1970.
 I’d started working for Robert Trent Jones in 1967 but after three years I told him: ‘I really like working for you but I want to move.’
 I did not enjoy at all living in New Jersey.
 He asked me to open his office in Europe to which I responded: ‘No!’
 So he said: ‘Why, have you ever been to Europe?
 No, you haven’t so don’t give me a stupid answer and go!’

 At that time, Trent Jones had already done Sotogrande and Las Brisas and was working at Las Aves (known as Valderrama), where I was involved.
 I ended up opening the office in Fuengirola (Málaga), which Mr. Jones could never pronounce and used to call ‘Funny Gorilla’.
 I worked in all his projects in Europe until I went on my own in 1987.”

 Although Robert Trent Jones Sr. is credited with designing more than a dozen courses throughout Europe during the 1970s and 1980s, you can bet your bottom dollar that Cabell Robinson also played a big part in their creation.